pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 An extension of the CSI spec would be needed to enable a CSI driver to report both values.

-#### Only local volumes
+#### Without central controller

-This mode of operation is expected to be used by CSI drivers that need to track capacity per node and only support ephemeral inline volumes and/or persistent volumes with delayed binding (as proposed for the csi-driver-host-path in https://github.com/kubernetes-csi/external-provisioner/pull/367).
+This mode of operation is expected to be used by CSI drivers that need to track capacity per node and only support ephemeral inline volumes and/or persistent volumes with delayed binding that get provisioned by an external-provisioner instance that runs on the node where the volume gets provisioned (see the proposal for csi-driver-host-path in https://github.com/kubernetes-csi/external-provisioner/pull/367).

 The CSI driver has to implement the CSI controller service and its `GetCapacity` call.
-Its deployment has to add the external-provisioner to the daemon set and enable the per-node capacity tracking with `--enable-capacity=local-ephemeral`, `--enable-capacity=local-persistent`, and/or `--enable-capacity=local-fallback`.
+Its deployment has to add the external-provisioner to the daemon set and enable the per-node capacity tracking with `--enable-capacity=local`.

-With `local-ephemeral` enabled, external-provisioner will call `GetCapacity` with an empty `GetCapacityRequest` (no capabilities, no parameters, no topology).
-With `local-persistent` enabled, it will call `GetCapacity` once for each storage class and a `GetCapacityRequest` that has no capabilities, parameters from the storage class, and no topology.

-`local-fallback` is the same as `local-ephemeral`, but creates a `CSIStorageByClass` with `StorageClassName` set to `FallbackStorageClassName`.
-This should be used instead of the other two options when the capacity is independent of any parameter in a storage class.

-The result is then stored in a `CSIStoragePool` for the node and driver.
+The resulting `CSIStoragePool` objects then use a node selector for one node.

-#### Central provisioning
+#### With central provisioning

 Normally, external-provisioner gets deployed together with a CSI controller service in a stateful set.
 That allows drivers to support persistent volumes without late binding.

-When deployed with `--enable-capacity=topology-ephemeral`, `--enable-capacity=topology-persistent` and/or
-`--enable-capacity=topology-fallback`, external-provisioner
-determines storage pools based on the topology information provided by the driver on each node and gets capacity for the resulting pools from the driver's controller service that it is connected to.
+When deployed with `--enable-capacity=central`, external-provisioner determines storage pools based on the topology information provided by the driver on each node and gets capacity for the resulting pools from the driver's controller service that it is connected to.